 Allison Kramer, Ph.D., LPC, CAC II, is the Program Lead for Counseling Psychology at Johnson & Wales University in Denver, Colorado.
 She has been a Licensed Professional Counselor and Certified Addictions Counselor in Colorado since 2001.
 In addition to teaching, she also has a small mental health counseling private practice.

-She enjoys hiking, camping, and playing with her family in the great Colorado outdoors.
+Last but not least, she enjoys hiking, camping, and playing with her family in the great Colorado outdoors.

 Raissa Miller – Neuroscience Series